Brú na Bóinne

+Brú na Bóinne is also an important archaeoastronomical site; several of the passage tombs are aligned with the winter solstice and equinoxes.
+The area continued to be a site of ritual and ceremonial activity in the later Bronze Age and Iron Age.
+In Irish mythology, the tombs are said to be portals to the Otherworld and dwellings of the deities, particularly The Dagda and his son Aengus.
+They began to be studied by antiquarians in the 18th century, and archaeological excavations began in the 20th century, when some of the passage tombs underwent restoration.

-Since 1993, the site has been a World Heritage Site designated by UNESCO, known since 2013 as "Brú na Bóinne - Archaeological Ensemble of the Bend of the Boyne".
+Since 1993, the site has been a World Heritage Site designated by UNESCO as "Brú na Bóinne – Archaeological Ensemble of the Bend of the Boyne".

 Location

-The area is located eight kilometers west of Drogheda in County Meath, Ireland, in a bend of the River Boyne.
-It is around 40 kilometers north of Dublin.
+The area is located eight kilometres west of Drogheda in County Meath, Ireland, in a bend of the River Boyne.
+It is around 40 kilometres north of Dublin.

 Brú na Bóinne is surrounded on its southern, western and eastern sides by the Boyne; additionally, a small tributary of the Boyne, the River Mattock, runs along the northern edge, almost completely surrounding Brú na Bóinne with water.
 All but two of the prehistoric sites are on this river peninsula.